 The striker is the type who loves to be physically active every day.

-In fact, Paul Onuachu lives a healthy lifestyle, one that ensures his mental wellbeing.
-Behold the 6 foot 7 giant, after his workout routine.
+In fact, Paul Onuachu lives a healthy lifestyle, one that ensures his mental well-being.
+Behold the 6 foot 7 giant after his workout routine.

 Truly, he loves to bring that Nigerian torch to his life in Europe.
-Upon reaching the continent, Paul kept on listening to Nigeria Gbese music – which he did a lot while he was in the country.
+Upon reaching the continent, Paul kept on listening to Nigerian Gbese music – which he did a lot while he was in the country.
 Here is video proof of that.

 Paul Onuachu Car:

 Among all brands, he prefers the BMW.
 And there are no dull moments when Paul drives you around in his car.
-He’ll definitely shower you with Nigerian music – especially this one, sang by Zlatan Ibile.
+He’ll definitely shower you with Nigerian music – especially this one, sung by Zlatan Ibile.

-Paul Onuachu Family Life:
+Paul Onuachu Family Facts:

 Here in this Bio, we’ll tell you more facts about Paul Onuachu’s family.
 Let’s begin with the head of the house.